bodhili/bodhili/README.md

 # 👋 Hi there!
 I'm passionate about creating solutions in the open source world.
-No project is too big or too small—as long as it helps push technology forward, I'm in.
+No project is too big or too small-as long as it helps push technology forward, I'm in.

 # 🌟 About Me
 - 🧑‍💻 Open Source, infrastructure architecture and developer workflows